Teamiha/aitest/README.md

 1. **Input**: Enter a question in the single question field
 2. **Generation**: Click "Ask Question" to get a response from GPT-4o-mini with a random seed
 3. **Display**: Response is shown immediately below the input field

-### Export Functionality
-1. **Export History**: Click "Export to Excel" in the History section
-2. **Automatic Download**: Excel file downloads with date-stamped filename
-3. **Data Format**: Each response becomes a row with columns for timestamp, prompt, temperature, model, seed usage, and response text

 ## API Details